Nutraceutical

-Nutraceutical is a term that evolved scientifically & also through marketing which is used to imply a pharmaceutical effect from plant extracts, compounds, food products which have efficacy and therapeutic influence on clinical outcomes and patient care largely through supplements.
+Nutraceutical is a marketing term used to imply a pharmaceutical effect from plant extracts, compounds, or food products that are claimed to influence health outcomes, typically as dietary supplements.

-In the United States, nutraceuticals are considered and regulated as a subset of foods (such as dietary supplements) by the Food and Drug Administration (FDA).
-The same is widely accepted in Europe and parts of Asia and Africa.
+In the United States, nutraceuticals are regulated by the Food and Drug Administration (FDA) as foods, dietary supplements or food ingredients, depending on the ingredients included and marketing claims.
+Regulatory treatment varies by jurisdiction, and the term has no uniform legal definition internationally.

 Regulation

 Nutraceuticals are treated differently in different jurisdictions.

 Canada

-Under Canadian law, a nutraceutical can be marketed as either a food or a drug; the terms "nutraceutical" and "functional food" have no legal distinction, as both refer to "a product isolated or purified from foods that is generally sold in medicinal forms not usually associated with food [and] is demonstrated to have a physiological benefit or provide protection against chronic disease."
+Under Canadian law, a nutraceutical can be marketed as either a food or a dietary supplement; the terms nutraceutical and functional food have no legal distinction.

 United States

-The term "nutraceutical" is not defined by the FDA.
-Depending on its ingredients and the claims with which it is marketed, a product is regulated as a drug, dietary supplement, food ingredient, or food.
+The term nutraceutical is not defined by the FDA.
+Depending on its ingredients and the claims with which it is marketed, a product is regulated as a dietary supplement, food ingredient, or food.

 India

-The nutraceutical segment in India is regulated by FSSAI and a license is mandatory for selling products under this segment.
-Companies have been fined by courts in India for not sticking to quality control regulations.
+In India, nutraceuticals are regulated by the Food Safety and Standards Authority of India, and a license is required to sell products in this category.
+Companies have been fined by courts in India for failure to comply with quality control regulations.